dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 ## Overall Design

 As always there are many ways to design something to manage this.
 You could have a program ask the virtual memory manager for memory, but with a special 'shared memory' flag.
 If you've ever used the `mmap()` syscall, this should sound familiar.
-In this design the program interacts with the VMM, which then transparently deals with the ipc subsystem.
+In this design the program interacts with the VMM, which then transparen'tly deals with the ipc subsystem.

 Alternatively, you could have programs deal with the ipc subsystem directly, which would then deal with the VMM for allocating a region of virtual memory to map the shared memory into.
 There are pros and cons to both approaches, but either way these components will need to interact with each other.